-Once you Benromach, you won’t go back… a classic Highland Speyside with all the heritage and wood-smarts to boot.
+Once you Benromach, you won’t go back… a Speysider with all the heritage and wood-smarts to boot.

 Time to brag.
-Benromach 10YO was voted the “Best Speyside Single Malt - 12-years and under” in 2014.
+Benromach 10YO was voted the “Best Speyside single malt - 12 YO and under” at the World Whiskies Awards in 2014.
 Consider for a minute... they beat Glenlivet, they beat Macallan, they beat Balvenie … and Glenfiddich, and Glenfarclas, and Aberlour….
-There are no less than 42 Speyside single malts out there and this little gem emerged as #1.
+There are no less than 42 Speyside single malt brands out there and this little gem emerged as #1.